lollopelle01/BEng-CompEng/README.md

 # UniBo notes and material
 Repository with all the material i used along my bachelor in Computer Engeneering at UniBO.

+Some courses couldn't be uploaded because of the excessive load and some aren't complete $\Rightarrow$ **Do not trust them too much**

 ## Courses